 Week's Key location(s)

-Big Zigzag bird species count: 484 (+1 this week) Big Zigzag bird families count: 88 (+1 this week: Skuas and Jaegers) Big Zigzag Lifers: 111 (+0 this week:0) Campsite Lifers 24 (+0 this week) Big Zigzag New for Australia list: 158 (+1 this week) eBird days of checklist streak: 236 Week’s special milestones: None
+Big Zigzag bird species count: 521 (+15 this week) Big Zigzag bird families count: 89 (+0 this week) Big Zigzag Lifers: 126 (+4 this week: Arafura Shrikethrush, Silver-backed Butcherbird, Siberian Sand-Plover, Black-tailed Whistler) Campsite Lifers 26 (+1 this week: Silver-backed Butcherbird) Big Zigzag New for Australia list: 175 (+6 this week) eBird days of checklist streak: 278 Week’s special milestones: 40 weeks!

 Bird(s) of the Week